yameya/Infiquest/README.md

-Configuring elastic search
+Configuring elasticSearch
 **************************

-1. Modify elasticsearch.yml present under config folder of your elasticsearch installtion as per below suggestions
+Modify elasticsearch.yml present under config folder of your elasticsearch installtion as per below suggestions

-cluster.name: infiquestcluster elasticsearc
+cluster.name: infiquestcluster

 node.name: infiquestnode

-If this server needs to be accessed by external entities(the ones not installed on localhost, like for example- logstash may be installed on some remote server and will need to be able to connect to elasticSearch), then in that case modify below entries as: network.host: localhost http.host : <IP of server where elasticsearch is installed.>
+If this server needs to be accessed by external entities(the ones not installed on localhost, like for example- logstash may be installed on some remote server and will need to be able to connect to elasticSearch), then in that case modify below entries as:

+network.host: localhost

+http.host : IP of server where elasticsearch is installed

-2. Start elasticSearch server post these changes
+Start elasticSearch server post these changes